 Media Helpers - a group of students who works with the media specialist to keep the media center organized.

-Recycling Club - a class that has taken on the responsibility to educate our school community about recycling, and organize the pick up of recyclable materials.
-They also conduct unique collection campaigns having to do with recycling such as Shoes for Water and plastic bag
+Recycling Club - 4th grade that has taken on the responsibility to educate our school community about recycling, and organize the pick up of recyclable materials.

 Safety Patrol - a group of about 20 students who open car doors during arrival and dismissal, monitor hallways, monitor the breakfast line, and escort visitors when needed.
 This group also takes field trips to observe what safety and security looks like in the real world.